 Lay your hand flat on a table.
-Lift your fingers and feel the pressure increases pressure on your wrist.
+Lift your fingers and feel the increased pressure on your wrist.
 Now put your fingers on the table and lift your wrist.
-This forward and backward motion is called pitch.
+This forward and backward motion is called pitch (shown here with arrows).